-Middle Eastern family business legal structures often reflect serious and potentially catastrophic weaknesses through failure to shield and protect the founder and the core assets from serious business and legal risks.
+Middle Eastern family business legal structures often reflect serious and potentially catastrophic weaknesses through failure to shield and protect the founder and the core assets from serious external threats to the business like legal risks.

 In many cases these weaknesses will not be obvious to the outside observer, or even to the families themselves.

 Typically, Middle Eastern family businesses are highly diversified and have many compartments.
 Unfortunately, the famous 1912 shipwreck the RMS Titanic also had many compartments – but because those compartments were not totally sealed and separated the Titanic sank to the bottom of the ocean when the ship tilted and the rushing waters flooded over the dividing walls into every compartment.

 The typical Middle Eastern family business is completely exposed to a disaster in one compartment of the business spreading to the other compartments.
 Why?
 The answer is that there are serious weaknesses evident in the most commonly used family business structures, e.g:

 - businesses are often set up as sole establishments owned by an individual within the family (often the founder) therefore one catastrophe (e.g. a fire in a large building owned by the founder himself) carries financial consequences and exposures directly to the core of the family’s asset base;

 - many families operate an array of businesses through registering multiple branches of a family “mother company”, a shoddy structure design.
 Taking this cheap and convenient shortcut means that every liability of every branch is a direct liability of the core mother company (usually the company which owns all the major assets);

 - failure to have a coherent corporate structure often leads to the twin evils of reliance on borrowings secured by personal guarantees and a failure to track and identify adequately the performance or losses of individual businesses within the family’s portfolio.